 -- (1960) Unusual bar-type 17.5mm camera with a fixed-focus (f10.0) lens.
 Like other Hit-type cameras, it has two speeds -- B and I. It is also notable for its imitation selenium meter, and unusual, but larger, 14x16mm film format size.
 It is marked "Prince" on the front and "Prince 16-A" on the case.

--- It was the same as the Homer 16 and the Toyoca Ace -- including the fake meter next to the viewfinder -- but unlike the other cameras, it came in various colored leatherettes, such as black, silver, or gold.
+-- It's the same as the Homer 16 (above) and the Toyoca Ace (below) -- including the fake meter next to the viewfinder -- but unlike the other cameras, it came in various colored leatherettes, such as black, silver, or gold.
 Talk about CLASS!
 It is marked "Prince" next to the viewfinder, and "Prince Ruby" on the lens.

 (1960) Fixed-focus lens.
 Speeds of B and I. A "HIT"-type camera.
 Same as the Kitty (see above).